turboapps/docs/getting_started/printing/printing.md

-Turbo applications can access the local printer using native remote desktop printer redirection.
-The HTML5 client will allow printing to a PDF file.
+## Printing

+Turbo supports printing both from the HTML5 and native client interfaces.

+For the best experience, we recommend installing a Turbo native client to allow direct use of local printers.

-### From Browser
+### From a Web Browser

-To print from the HTML5 client, select the **Print to PDF** printer.
+To print from the HTML5 client, select the **Print to PDF** printer:

 ![](/docs/getting_started/printing/print-to-pdf.png)